 Nationals Press Release

-The Washington Nationals today returned from rehab and reinstated outfielder Chad Tracy from the 15-Day Disabled List and optioned outfielder Corey Brown to Syracuse of the Triple-A International League.
-Nationals Executive Vice President of Baseball Operations and General Manager Mike Rizzo made the announcement.
+The Washington Nationals today recalled from rehab and reinstated outfielder Denard Span from the 7-Day Disabled List and optioned outfielder Steven Souza Jr. to Syracuse of the Triple-A International League.
+Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcement.

 Span, 30, rejoins the Nationals after going 2-for-4 with two RBI, three runs, three walks and a stolen base in two rehab contests with Hagerstown of the Single-A South Atlantic League.

 Before colliding on the base paths with Dan Uggla on April 11 at Turner Field, Span hit .222 (8-for-36) with four extra-base hits (three doubles, triple), four RBI and one stolen bag in 10 with games with the Nationals.
 He was also 4-for-10 (.400) with runners in scoring position.

 The Nationals' Opening Day center fielder, Span is a .282 hitter with a .350 on-base percentage and 111 stolen bases in 752 career games spanning portions of seven big league seasons.
 Defensively, Span ranks second among active center fielders (min.
 600 games) with a .900 zone rating and 2.77 putouts/9.0 innings.